-The European institutions have also agreed to establish the SRM under the SRM Regulation.
-The SRM will apply to banks covered by the SSM.
-See Risk Factors - Regulatory and Legal Risks - The BRRD and the SRM Regulation provide for Resolution Tools that may have a material adverse effect on the Group.
+The European institutions have also established the SRM under the SRM Regulation.
+The SRM applies to banks covered by the SSM.
+See Risk Factors - Regulatory and Legal Risks - The SRB or SSM may take actions which require the Group to change, or otherwise result in the Group changing, its legal structure, or take other actions which could have a significant impact on the Group's operations, structure, costs and/or capital requirements.